 My 3 favorite purple shampoos are: THIS ONE called Color Save by Schwarzkopf, THIS ONE called Blonda by Unite, and THIS ONE called Color Endure by Joico.
 The Schwarzkopf one is my over all award-winner favorite and the one I tell every one of my blonde/highlighted clients to get.
 The Joico purple shampoo is sulfate free and good for those blondes who have brazilian blowouts or keratin treatments who need to tone down yellow.
 The Unite purple shampoo is another favorite that does a great job of restoring a more neutral blonde (and it smells delicious!)

 Have you used purple shampoo?
 Are you terrified?
 Do you have a great purple shampoo you’d like to share?
-You know the drill… spill it!Tags: brass buster, brass busters, brassy hair, brassy hair shampoo, fix yellow hair, golden hair, highlight shampoo, how to tone yellow hair, joico purple shampoo, joico purple shampoo review, kristin ess, kristin ess hair, purple shampoo, schwarzkopf color save, schwarzkopf purple shampoo, sulfate free purple shampoo, the beauty department, thebeautydepartment.com, tone brassy hair, tone your hair, toning yellow hair, unite blonda shampoo
+You know the drill… spill it!Tags: brass buster, brass busters, brassy hair, brassy hair shampoo, fix yellow hair, golden hair, highlight shampoo, how to tone yellow hair, joico purple shampoo, joico purple shampoo review, kristin ess, kristin ess hair, purple, purple shampoo, schwarzkopf color save, schwarzkopf purple shampoo, sulfate free purple shampoo, the beauty department, thebeautydepartment.com, tone brassy hair, tone your hair, toning yellow hair, unite blonda shampoo